mateenagy/vue-formify/README.md

 ## 🔧 How it works

-For simplicity VueFormify only have 3 component:
+For simplicity I made **Formify** namespace which only have 3 component:

 ### Form: `FormType<T>`
 The most important component.
 It contains all the inputs and extract data automatically so you don't need to use v-model.